-A national mortgage broker's negative online reputation was costing them them $20,000 per day in "documented lost sales."
-They called on PR firms to fix their image and turn around the company's reputation.
+A national mortgage broker's negative online reputation was costing it $20,000 per day in documented lost sales.
+The firm called on Axia Public Relations to fix its image and turn around the company's reputation.

 Within 24 months, the national mortgage company saw big results: